j-hive/morphfits/scripts/README.md

 The [PSFs from
 STSci](https://stsci.app.box.com/v/jwst-simulated-psf-library/folder/174723156124)
-all have the pixel scale of 0.007775 arcseconds per pixel.
+have pixel scales in the neighbourhood of 0.007775 arcseconds per pixel.
 Meanwhile, the science frames with filters less than or equal to `f210m` have pixel scales of 0.02 arcseconds per pixel, and science frames with filters greater than `f210m` have pixel scales of 0.04 arcseconds per pixel.
+This script rescales and renames the simulated PSFs so they match given science frames.

 To use, run
 ```